sider/sider-docs/docs/enterprise/config.md

 - `PUMA_PERSISTENT_TIMEOUT` - (Optional) The integer to control Keep-Alive timeout of **sideci-web**.
 If you place a load balancer in front of **sideci-web** and its idle timeout is huge, you should consider configuring this value.
 The default value is `75`.

+- `EXTRA_CERTIFICATE` - (Optional) The base64 encoded PEM certificate.
+Set this parameter if your GitHub Enterprise Server is running with a self-signed certificate or one issued from your own certificate authority.

 ## MySQL

 Sider Enterprise completely depends on MySQL.
 You should carefully set up the parameters to accord with the actual MySQL configuration.
 Read [MySQL](./mysql.md) for how to configure a MySQL server.